JuliaLang/www.julialang.org/manual/standard-library-reference/index.md

 `randbool` — Generate a random boolean value

-`randn` — Generate a uniformly distributed random number with mean 0 and standard deviation 1
+`randn` — Generate a normally-distributed random number with mean 0 and standard deviation 1

 `randg(a)` — Generate a sample from the gamma distribution with shape parameter `a`